 7. Be Omnipresent

 If you want Millennials to discover your brand, ensure that your marketing efforts are omnichannel.
-Create a strong digital presence and let the younger generation discover your brand via search engines, third-party apps, website and mobile apps.
+Create a strong digital presence and let the younger generation discover your brand via search engines, third-party apps, websites, and mobile apps.
 Collaborate with influencers and encourage word-of-mouth marketing.
 Connect visually with them through social media and videos.
 Bring them closer to your brand with SMS and Email marketing.

 Include the Millennials in your decision-making process by taking constant feedback from them.
 You will be at a better place to understand the expectations of your young customers and cater to their needs.